Caja de Burgos

 Caja de Burgos was a medium-sized savings bank, and currently a banking foundation, based in the Province of Burgos in northern Spain with headquarters in Burgos city.
 As a savings bank, it was also known by Caja de Ahorros Municipal de Burgos.

 In 2010, as a result of the European debt crisis, it was merged with Caja Canarias, Cajasol and Caja Navarra, and incorporated as a bank by means of a new notarial instrument, forming Banca Civica.
 In 2012, it was subsequently absorbed by CaixaBank.

 Starting in 2013, the charity part of the savings bank was established as a non-profit foundation, dedicated to support the cultural heritage and social activities eventually maintained by the bank.
-Its charity activities included giving the award "Excellent Youth" (Jóvenes Excelentes) starting from 2006.
+Its charity activities included giving the award "Excellent Youth" (Jóvenes Excelentes) starting in 2006.